+Join BCCFP’s Indigenous Physician Lead, Dr. Rebekah Eatmon, for a webinar series aimed at deepening family physicians’ understanding of cultural safety and humility.
 Through discussion, supported learning, and self-reflection, the Cultural Safety and Humility in Family Medicine Series is an opportunity to learn more about integrating cultural safety and humility in your practice and in your interactions with First Nations and Indigenous patients. *For BCCFP members only*

-November 24, 7pm – Session 1: “Ask Me Anything” with Dr. Eatmon – Recording available in the Learning Vault
+November 24, 2021 – 7:00 pm Session 1: “Ask Me Anything” with Dr. Eatmon – Recording available in the Learning Vault

 Dr. Eatmon is a family physician serving both urban and rural Indigenous peoples at the Lu’ma Medical Centre in Vancouver, as well as Carrier Sekani Family Services in Northern BC.
 She is Tsimshian from Lax Kw’alaams, from the Raven Clan on her father’s side and Métis on her mother’s side.
 She completed her medical training at UBC, where she participated in cultural safety learning as a resident in the Indigenous Family Medicine Program.